Hummingbirds – Gardens and Feeders

 Clean your feeders at least every 3-5 days – every 3 days is best.
 Use a bottle brush and a vinegar solution of 1 part white vinegar to 2 parts very warm water.
 Rinse thoroughly with hot water.
 Never use soap, detergent, or bleach.

 When to Put Up and Take Down Hummingbird Feeders When to put up and take down your feeders depends on where you live.
-I have divided the U.S into regions and added Canada.
+I have divided the U.S into regions.
 If you live in the U.S. and are unsure of what region your state is in, scroll to the end of this article for a list of the regions with states.
 When the end date includes “plus 6 weeks”, this is optional.
 Hummingbirds in these areas migrate south for the winter.
 Female hummingbirds can have 2 nests each year.
 The young from the second nest mature late in the summer and because of this, can migrate late (October and November).
 Also, there are always a few adults who inexplicably start migrating late.
 All hummingbirds – including these youngsters – migrate alone.
 If hummingbirds get a late start, the flowers and insects on which they depend may be sparse or no longer available.
 Your feeders can save the life of a late migrator.
 Most hummingbirds will be gone from these regions by the date listed, but there are always stragglers.
 Consider leaving your feeders up the additional 6 weeks to give them a helping hand.

 New England, Mid-Atlantic, and Lower Midwest: March 21-April 1 to September 30 (plus 6 weeks)